samiam1086/python-tools/README.md

 ## llmnr-scanner.py

 llmnr-scanner.py is a tool that will check a remote host to see if it is allowing LLMNR traffic that may make it vulnerable to network poisoning attacks.
 Note you need to be on a close subnet to the host does not need to be the same one but enough distance and it seems to fail.

+## trafficscan.py

+this tool does the same as llmnr-scanner.py but includes checks for mdns and netbios.
+It only requires nbtscan to be installed and the python imports it uses.